Contemporary Or Modern? Which Home Design Is Your Architecture Style

 Why Are Contemporary Homes So Expensive?

-The location, size and condition of a home will often determine its value.
+The location, size and condition of a piece of real estate will often determine its value.
 However, style can be a significant contributing factor.
 Homes are worth what buyers are willing to pay for them, and architecture styles play into demand.

 The higher the demand is for a certain style of home, the more expensive that style will become.
-Contemporary styles tend to be more expensive because there’s a growing number of buyers who are looking for them, and the market only possesses so many.
+Contemporary styles tend to be more expensive because there’s a growing number of prospective homeowners who are looking for them, and the market only possesses so many.

 Victorian homes are architectural gems that provide insight into a bygone era.
 Learn what they are and whether buying one is right for you!